List of Government Schemes for School Education in India

 5. Beti Bachao, Beti Padhao

 This scheme initiated in 2015 is one of the most famous central government schemes for girl education.
 The main aim of this government scheme was initially to protect girl children from female foeticide and infanticide and later, provide assistance for their education.
 Other objectives of the plan include stopping the practice of gender-determination tests and discrimination against girl children.
 The Beti Bachao, Beti Padhao scheme ensures the protection of girls and their survival and makes sure that girls participate in educational activities alongside boys.
-This scheme thus spreads the awareness that girl children are not a burden.
+This government scheme for girl child education in India thus spreads the awareness that girl children are not a burden.

 Beti Bachao, Beti Padhao